Parental Relocation Attorneys Serving North Carolina and South Carolina

 For further insight on local family relocation laws or help modifying or establishing a child custody order, talk to our parental relocations lawyers in NC and SC today.

-Call Our Parental Relocation Lawyers in NC or SC
+Call Our Parental Relocation Lawyers in North Carolina or South Carolina

 Whether you are seeking to move away with your child or you are the noncustodial parent opposing the relocation, it is in your best interest to be represented by a Collins Family Law Group child custody relocation attorney.
 The outcome of a relocation case can have long-lasting effects on your child and their relationship with their parents.
 There is no good reason to leave anything to chance.